anmis78/Tic-Tac-Toe/README.md

 # React-Tutorial
-Tic-tac-toe game project form learn by doing reactjs.org
+Tic-tac-toe game project from learn by doing reactjs.org